 Work in groups

-- Working in groups have many advantages:
+In this way, working in groups have many advantages:

 - Helps you to develop social skills.